-While nervous parents — with thoughts of free-t-shirt-wielding, wild-spending teens swirling through their heads — might consider the stricter rules to be a positive development (and they are in certain respects) young people must still find a way to begin building credit before they enter the “real world.”
+While nervous parents — with thoughts of free-T-shirt-wielding, wild-spending teens swirling through their heads — might consider the stricter rules to be a positive development (and they are in certain respects), young people must still find a way to begin building credit before they enter the “real world.”
 Opening a credit card for college students remains the most efficient way to do so.

 Prioritizing Your Credit Needs

-When you have an open credit card that is in good standing, positive information gets relayed to your three major credit reports (Experian, TransUnion and Exquifax) each month, enabling a track record of responsible use to emerge over time.
-Without this track record and the accompanying solid credit score, creditors as well as certain employers, landlords, and insurance companies won’t have reason to trust applicants, let alone offer them attractive rates or jobs that require a security clearance or the ability to handle money.
+When you have an open credit card in good standing, positive information gets relayed to your three major credit reports (Experian, TransUnion and Exquifax) each month, enabling a track record of responsible use to emerge over time.
+Without this track record and the accompanying solid credit score, creditors as well as certain employers, landlords and insurance companies won’t have reason to trust applicants, let alone offer them attractive rates or jobs that require a security clearance or the ability to handle money.
 As a result, students must find a way to meet the new credit card law’s approval stipulations and get to work building up their credit standing.

 But what is the best credit card for a college student?
 There are a wide variety of credit cards for college students on the market and deciding which one to get can be difficult.

 Other characteristics are secondary and depend on a student’s individual needs.
-Students who will pay their bills in full every month should focus on rewards, while those who will need a bit more time to pay off large purchases should gravitate toward 0% APR student credit cards.
+Students who will pay their bills in full every month should focus on rewards, whereas those who will need a bit more time to pay off large purchases should gravitate toward 0% APR student credit cards.
 The subset of the student population that already has credit card debt should look to minimize its cost with a student balance transfer credit card.

 Editor’s Picks – Best Student Credit Cards

-RewardsThis card provides 1% cash back on all purchases in addition to a 25% cash back bonus each month that you pay your bill on time.
+This card provides 1% cash back on all purchases in addition to a 25% cash back bonus when you pay your bill on time each month.
 The net 1.25% cash back that you therefore stand to earn on every dollar you spend is actually more than what’s offered by the average cash back credit card for people with excellent credit, according to CardHub’s latest Credit Card Landscape Report.
 It does not charge an annual fee.

-RewardsThis card offers relatively lucrative rewards in expense categories that are popular among students, giving you 3% cash back on gas and 2% on groceries (up to a $1,500 quarterly spending limit in those two categories) as well as 1% cash back on everything else.
-You’ll also get a $100 initial rewards bonus for spending $500 in the first 90 days and a 10% bonus when redeeming rewards into a Bank of America savings or checking account.
+This card offers relatively lucrative rewards in expense categories that are popular among students, giving you 3% cash back on gas and 2% on groceries (for the first $1,500 of combined net purchases in both categories) as well as 1% cash back on everything else.
+You’ll also get an online-exclusive $100 initial rewards bonus for spending $500 in the first 90 days and a 10% bonus when redeeming rewards as a direct deposit to a Bank of America savings or checking account.
 There is no annual fee.

-Low RatesBank of America does not charge interest on this card for the first 15 months, and there is no annual fee either.
-It’s therefore a very lucrative financing vehicle, as long as you use a ,a href="http://www.cardhub.com/credit-card-calculator/">credit card calculator to plan your debt payments so that the card’s 10.99% - 20.99% regular APR won’t eat away at your savings.
+Bank of America does not charge interest on this card for the first 15 months, and there is no annual fee, either.
+It’s therefore a very lucrative financing vehicle as long as you use a credit card calculator to plan your debt payments so that the card’s 10.99% to 20.99% regular APR won’t eat away at your savings.
 It’s simply a bad habit to get comfortable paying finance charges, especially at a young age.

-SecuredIgnore the branding.
+Ignore the brand.
 This is one of the only secured cards on the market that does not charge an annual fee and therefore warrants consideration if you’re seeking a guaranteed-approval, credit-building tool.
 In addition, this card comes with a rewards program that earns you 1 point for every dollar you spend, which you can redeem toward Harley-Davidson gift cards.